kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    -  macOS/Linux: "source .venv/bin/activate"
    -  Windows: ".venv\Scripts\activate"
    -  You must see (.venv) before continuing
- - Step 4 - Install the requirements.txt --> "pip3 install -r requirements.txt"
+ - Step 4 - Install the requirements.txt --> "pip3 install -r requirements.txt" for MacOs and
+   "pip install -r requirements.txt" for Windows
  - Step 5 - Start the Flask application
    - run the main application: "python3 main.py"
    - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000